caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 - The name of each source code file should be the same as the name of the type it defines.
 - The above two conventions are modified slightly if a class consists of a mixture of hand-written and generated code, or if classes are very tightly coupled.

 It is possible to split a class between multiple files using the `partial` keyword.
-Because of this, if a class consists of a mixture of hand-written and generated code, it is common to have two classes, one for each kind of code.
+Because of this, if a class consists of a mixture of hand-written and generated code, it is common to have two files, one for each kind of code.
 This is a common pattern seen in Windows Forms development, for example: a class called `MainForm` will be split across the files `MainForm.cs` and `MainForm.designer.cs`, the latter containing the Visual Studio-generated form layout and event binding code, and the former containing the developer-written event handler methods and any other code.

 It can also be acceptable to include more than one class in a file if the two are tightly coupled.
 For example, there is a standard interface `IComparer<T>` which can define a class to be used to compare the lexicographical ordering of two instances of another class.
 If you had defined a `Thing` class, and wanted to also define a `ThingComparer` class that implemented `IComparer<Thing>`, you may consider it acceptable to put them in the same file because of their tightly-coupled nature.
 Similarly, if you define an enum type purely to use it as the parameter type of a single method in a single class, you may want to define it as a non-nested type in the same file as the class, or you may want to define it as a nested type within the class.